Aliases for IGKV@ Gene

 GeneCards Summary for IGKV@ Gene

 IGKV@ (Immunoglobulin Kappa Variable Cluster) is a Gene Cluster.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Immune response Fc epsilon RI pathway.
+Diseases associated with IGKV@ include Breast Cancer.
+Among its related pathways are Immune response Fc epsilon RI pathway and Immune response Role of DAP12 receptors in NK cells.